splice/js-808/README.md

   Can the patterns be changed in real time?
 Can the velocity be set?
   None of these features are expected, what is needed for you to add support for these?
 * Is your code tested?
 Why/why not?
-How would you test it (or better)?
+How would you test it (or test it better)?

 ### Submitting your solution